 Revenue is attributed to individual countries based on the location of the customer.

-In the year, the Group had one customer (2021: two customers) who accounted for more than 10% of Group revenues.
-This customer is in the Bioplastics division with revenues of £2.4m (2021: £2.5m).
+In the year, the Group had two customers (2022: one customer) who accounted for more than 10% of Group revenues.
+Both customers were in the Bioplastics division with aggregate revenue of $\pounds4.3m$ (2022: $\pounds2.8m$ ).

 3. Revenue